gotchas¶

 }

-this is intentional. goo doesn't size the host panel for you because filling the screen is one valid choice and a content-sized tooltip is another. picking either as a forced default makes the other harder.
+goo doesn't size the host panel for you because filling the host is one valid choice and a content-sized tooltip is another. picking either as a forced default makes the other harder.

 container can't be a static field or held across rebuilds¶